Touro Alum Lands Dream Job at the NBA

 NYSCAS Alum Jade Daniels Talks About his Passion for Technology, Basketball, and Giving Back to the Community

-Daniels, a Brooklyn, NY, native, started his tech career while enrolled as a Touro undergrad student.
+Daniels, a Brooklyn, NY, native, started his tech career while enrolled as a Touro undergrad student where he earned a degree in business management.
 At NYU Langone Health, Daniels began as a system analyst, working his way up the career ladder, and was eventually promoted to lead IT analyst/product manager.
 After nearly a decade working in the tech healthcare space, he decided to pursue his MBA at Syracuse University with hopes that this advanced degree would open the door to new opportunities.

 Working at the NBA